BETHEL UNIVERSITY AND BETHEL UNIVERSITY FOUNDATION BUSINESS CELL PHONE POLICY

 - Position requires synching of calendar and contact information.

-- Position requires continuous access to email while away from the office.
+- Position requires continuous access to email or online resources while away from the office.

 Guidelines for Transfer of Personal Phone Numbers and Cell Phones